autoprotocol/ascs/README.md

 4. Redacted - Published ASCs could be redacted under rare circumstances.
 If so, they will be moved to this folder.

+5. Specification - Contains the up-to-date specification for instructions.
+Should be updated when a new ASC is published.